cisco/mindmeld/source/userguide/auto_annotator.rst

 		"value": (resolved value, if it exists),
 	}

-Registering Annotator to Enable Command-Line Use
+Registering Annotator to Enable command-line Use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use our :class:`CustomAnnotator` when running annotation/unannotation commands from the Command-Line, we must add the following line to the bottom of the :attr:`auto_annotator.py` file to register the class and ensure that it loads in the :attr:`cli.py` file.
+In order to use our :class:`CustomAnnotator` when running annotation/unannotation commands from the command-line, we must add the following line to the bottom of the :attr:`auto_annotator.py` file to register the class and ensure that it loads in the :attr:`cli.py` file.

 .. code-block:: python